 The defendant must have knowingly accepted and retained the benefit.
 If the defendant was unaware of the benefit or reasonably believed they were entitled to it, a quasi-contract may not be applicable.
 Continuing with the example, if the recipient knew the goods were delivered in error but used them anyway, they have knowingly accepted and retained the benefit.

 The plaintiff must have had a reasonable expectation of payment for the benefit conferred.
 This expectation should be objective and based on the circumstances.
 For example, a business providing professional services typically has a reasonable expectation of payment, even without a signed contract.
+This connects to the broader principle of consideration in contract law, which ensures that something of value is exchanged in legally binding agreements, whether explicit or implied.

 It must be evident that without court intervention, an unjust enrichment would occur.
 The court will consider whether it would be unfair or inequitable for the defendant to retain the benefit without compensating the plaintiff.
 The court's aim is to prevent a situation where one party gains unfairly at the expense of another.